Translating Computational Models into a More Predictable Patient Outcome for Structural Heart Interventions

 With every patient’s anatomy being unique, the outcome of structural heart interventions depends heavily on the interaction between the device and that specific patient.
 As a leader in personalized computational modeling and simulation for trans-catheter structural heart interventions, FEops applies routine preoperative imaging data to predict the device position and deformation.

-Today, CEO and co-founder of FEops Dr. Ir.
-Matthieu De Beule will talk about how computational modelling and simulation can give medical device companies the opportunity to integrate valve design with patient-specific testing, and to do so virtually, cost-effectively and in a clinically meaningful way.
+Today, CEO and Co-Founder of FEops, Dr. Ir.
+Matthieu De Beule, will talk about how computational modeling and simulation can give medical device companies the opportunity to integrate valve design with patient-specific testing, and to do so virtually, cost-effectively, and in a clinically meaningful way.